 Meet Merwa

 Also stuck is 20-year-old Merwa.
 Unlike self-assured, confident Haya, Merwa is shy and nervous around strangers.
-She grew up in an ultratraditional Pashtun household, she never went anywhere in Afghanistan without her father or brothers.
+She grew up in an ultratraditional Pashtun household and never went anywhere in Afghanistan without her father or brothers.
 Her family set her up to marry a man almost twice her age when she was just a teenager.

 Photo caption: Meeting Merwa in her small apartment where she lives alone.
 We are concealing her identity for her safety.
 Photo credit: Riley Nimens